manonmonier2/Adhesion/Readme_bis.md

 ## How to run scripts

-Before running the scripts (in an IDE or command line), the configuration file [config.yml] must be modified according to your PC architecture.
+Please note that these scripts are adapted to our data set.
+In order to use them on your own data, you might need to Before running the scripts (in an IDE or command line), the configuration file [config.yml] must be modified according to your PC architecture.
 The [base_path] variable in line 4 should point to the "example" folder.
 (Note: If you modify this folder, the config.yml file must be updated accordingly).